As populists surge, Nordic consensus politics fray

 In Finland, the eurosceptic and anti-immigrant Finns Party has entered a coalition, with its leader Timo Soini named as foreign minister.
 With the coalition just a month old, there are already tensions over spending cuts and immigration policy.

-For decades, the Nordics were governed by consensus between the center left and center right.
+For decades, the Nordics were governed by consensus between the centre left and centre right.
 Minority cabinets were common, but pragmatism across aisles allowed bills to be passed.

-In Sweden’s last center right government the opposition Greens supported labor reform while in Denmark there has long been an understanding between mainstream parties to keep European Union ties stable if not closer.
+In Sweden’s last centre right government the opposition Greens supported labour reform while in Denmark there has long been an understanding between mainstream parties to keep European Union ties stable if not closer.

 That is changing.
 Just before Denmark’s June election the Liberals agreed to support Britain’s bid to change its relationship with the EU, a position previously only held by DF.